-^{}A previous version of this paper circulated under the title "Culture and Global Sourcing".
-We thank Alberto Alesina, Pol Antràs, Dhruva Bhaskar, Oliver Hart, Wilhelm Kohler, Nathan Nunn, Jaume Ventura, as well as participants at the Barcelona GSE Summer Forum, European Economic Association (Mannheim), European Trade Study Group (Munich), and seminars at Brown University, UC Berkeley, and University of Tuebingen for their thoughtful comments on the earlier version of the manuscript.
+\A previous version of this paper circulated under the title "Culture and Global Sourcing".
+We are grateful to Johannes van Biesebroeck (the editor) and two anonymous referees for their helpful comments and suggestions.
+We also thank Alberto Alesina, Pol Antràs, Dhruva Bhaskar, Oliver Hart, Wilhelm Kohler, Nathan Nunn, Jaume Ventura, as well as participants at the Barcelona GSE Summer Forum, European Economic Association (Mannheim), European Trade Study Group (Munich), and seminars at Brown University, UC Berkeley, and University of Tuebingen for their thoughtful comments on the earlier version of the manuscript.
 Parts of this paper were written during Kukharskyy's research stay at Harvard and the author is grateful to Pol Antràs for making this visit possible and to Joachim Herz Foundation for financial support.
-Gorodnichenko thanks the NSF for financial support.